LHSNet/PCORNet-CDM/PCORNet-CDM-v3/fake-data/README.md

 * DIAGNOSIS
 * PROCEDURES
 * VITAL
+* HARVEST - coded for University of Michigan

 The procedures table currently needs additional work since many of the ESP codes are not actually procedures.